 Chief of Glaucoma Service of Hospital Sao Geraldo, Federal University of Minas Gerais, Belo Horizonte, Brazil.

-Dra.
-Carolina P. Barbosa received her medical degree from the Federal University of São Paulo (UNIFESP 2007).
-She completed an Ophthalmology residency including a chief medical resident year at the Federal University of São Paulo (UNIFESP 2009 2011).
-She finished her fellowship in Glaucoma and Ocularplastic.
-Now she is PhD candidate at UNIFESP and she is doing Glaucoma Research Fellow in UCSD San Diego at Hamilton Glaucoma Center.
+Dr. Carolina P. Barbosa is currently a Professor at the Federal University of Sao Paulo, where she received her medical degree (UNIFESP 2007).
+She completed an Ophthalmology residency including a chief medical resident year at the Federal University of São Paulo (UNIFESP 2009 2011), and finished her fellowship in Glaucoma and Ocularplasty.
+She has also completed her PhD from UNIFESP as well as her Glaucoma Research Fellowship from UCSD San Diego at the Hamilton Glaucoma Center.

 Initiative sponsored by:

 Allergan provided no direction, input nor editorial control over the content.

 Our Group A Members